Rodrigo-20/Rock-paper-scissors/README.md

 # Rock paper scissors

-Play this simple game against your computer.
+Play this simple game against your computer.To start playing click <a>here</a>.